9seconds/isitbullshit/README.rst

 Custom validation
 -----------------

-Let's back to an example.
+Let's get back to an example.
 Have you mentioned that we have ``rate_validator`` function there?
 It is custom validator.

 It works pretty simple: you define custom callable (function, lambda, class, etc) and ``isitbullshit`` gives it your value.
 If no exception is raised than we consider the value as successfully validated.
 So in our example if a ``rate``